Saba (singer)

-Anna Saba Lykke Oehlenschlæger (/da/; born 11 August 1997), known simply as Saba (stylised in all caps), is an Ethiopian-Danish singer, musical theatre actress and model.
-In 2024, she represented Denmark in the Eurovision Song Contest, with the song "Sand", performing in the second semi-final of the event.
+Anna Saba Lykke Oehlenschlæger (/da/; born 11 August 1997), known simply by her birth name Saba (stylised in all caps), is an Ethiopian-Danish singer, musical theatre actress and model.
+She represented Denmark in the Eurovision Song Contest 2024 with the song "Sand".

 Early life

-Anna Saba (born Saba) Lykke Oehlenschlæger and her twin sister Andrea (born Sara) Lykke Oehlenschlæger were born on 11 August 1997 in Addis Ababa, Ethiopia.
+Anna Saba Lykke Oehlenschlæger and her twin sister Andrea Lykke Oehlenschlæger were born on 11 August 1997 in Addis Ababa, Ethiopia.
 They were adopted at eight months old and were raised in Ringkøbing, Denmark, since 10 April 1998.
 During her youth, Oehlenschlæger played football at DBU Jutland.